Financial Aid and Scholarships

 It is also possible to apply most of your Kent State scholarships to study abroad.
 If you receive a tuition waiver, that can also apply to be eligible to study abroad.
 Also if you receive Post 9/11 GI Bill funds, you may be able to use that money to help you pay for your study abroad experience, be sure to read this sheet that explains what GI Bill funds might be covered.

-For more information on Financial Aid, please contact Financial Aid Counselor Alana Thompson at email@example.com or 330-672-3209.
+For more information on Financial Aid, please contact a Financial Aid Counselor for Education Abroad at email@example.com.

 There are many opportunities to apply for study abroad scholarships.
 The listing provided is not a comprehensive list, so you are encouraged to search for additional scholarships.
 Remember that some scholarships have early deadlines, so start looking for them soon and get busy filling out applications.
 Let everyone know you are in school and that you are making plans to study abroad.
 You may have neighbors or distant relatives who know of scholarships you could apply for.